Seattle metropolitan area: Utilities

-The Seattle metropolitan area has several broadband and fiber-optic internet service providers, including CenturyLink, Charter Spectrum, Comcast Xfinity, Wave Broadband, and Ziply Fiber; approximately 85 percent of households in the metropolitan area had access to broadband internet service in 2014.
+The Seattle metropolitan area has several broadband and fiber-optic internet service providers, including AT&T Fiber, CenturyLink, Charter Spectrum, Comcast Xfinity, Wave Broadband, and Ziply Fiber; approximately 85 percent of households in the metropolitan area had access to broadband internet service in 2014.
 Comcast Xfinity has the largest market coverage in the area at an estimated 95 percent of households in 2015 and little overlap with competitors.
+CenturyLink and Ziply additionally operate legacy landline telephone networks respectively inherited from Pacific Northwest Bell and GTE.
 The Seattle area is also served by the three major cellular network companies in the U.S., including Bellevue-based T-Mobile US, and has had 5G coverage since the late 2010s.
 The region is part of five area codes under the North American Numbering Plan: 206 in Seattle; 253 in Tacoma and the southern Puget Sound region; 360 for most of Western Washington; 425 in the Eastside and southern Snohomish County; and 564 as an overlay for the region introduced in 2017.
 Area code 206 was originally assigned to all of Western Washington until it was split in the 1990s with the introduction of new local area codes.